Parent Support of Student Assessments

-This post is a parallel commentary from the parent perspective on Mary Ann Burke’s October 19, 2021 post “How You Can Support Student Success” from her series Student Engagement Assessment: Strategies to Empower All Learners.
+This blog is a parallel commentary from the parent perspective on Mary Ann Burke’s January 11, 2022 post “How Students Own Their Learning Assessments” from her series Student Engagement Assessment: Strategies to Empower All Learners.

 Discovering the joy of teaching while in high school, Jaime pursued her B.A. in English at Santa Clara University.
 She also received a teaching credential and a M.A. in Education Administration from Santa Clara University.
 Jaime taught English Language Arts at Rancho Middle School, motivating and inspiring young people to become effective communicators and contributors in their community.
 From being a Middle School English Language Arts/English Language Development teacher to becoming a stay-at home mom, Jaime is an education consultant who presents literacy workshops.
 Her workshops focus on a combination of her ten years of teaching expertise with tried-and-true experiences that she uses with her own children.
 Jaime is also a Teacher Consultant with the San Jose Area Writing Project.
 Jaime’s mission is to share effective reading and writing strategies with families to encourage literacy.